 Q: What is the corporate income tax rate in Taiwan?

-Q: Is there alternative minimum tax (AMT)?
+Q: Is there an alternative minimum tax (AMT) in Taiwan?

 A: Yes.
 AMT for overseas income is only effective you are a Taiwan tax resident and overseas income is over 6.7 million NT.
 The tax is 20% on income above this amount.
 However overseas income over 1 million NT should still be filed.
 Pension payments are only taxed for the salary you earned while in Taiwan.

 Please note that overseas salary earned for work done in Taiwan is not applicable for AMT.
 Also if you are a tax resident, the tax office will try to tax you on your worldwide salary.
 It is up to you to provide proof that certain salary was not earned from performing work in Taiwan or for a Taiwan client.

 Q: How do I file US Taxes if I am an American citizen or a green card holder overseas?